CTSRD-CHERI/morello-early-performance-results/README.md

 will build the static HTML files in the `book/` directory, whilst `mdbook serve` will build and serve them at `http://localhost:3000`.
 Please refer to the mdBook documentation for futher options.

+There is also a Makefile for building a PDF version of this book, which additionally requires [pandoc](https://pandoc.org).
+Once pandoc is installed, `make` will build a PDF called `book.pdf`.